realadammatthew/humbleberger/src/copy/how-to-recognize-gods-voice.md

 # How Can I Recognize the Voice of the Messiah in My Life?
-Yeshua Guides His Sheep

 ## The Messiah’s Voice Leads You to His Eternal Love